 - include both formal and informal learning.

-How can you start to improve your approach towards CPD?
+How can you start to improve your approach toward CPD?

 Benchmark your starting point